 - Potassium

-Bone marrow contains the following nutrients:
+Bone marrow contains these nutrients:

 - Omega-3.